sci-comp/UberGodotGameJamKit/README.md

 This repository is a collection of freely usable art, scripts, and sounds that hopes to benefit many projects.

-This project is currently empty, though the project.godot file contains the input map, layer definition, and other project related information.
+This project is currently empty, though the project.godot file contains the input map, layer definitions, and other project related information.
 This project serves as a base for addons.

 Please see the ./Scene/ folder for examples.